OmniBrowser GuideBook

 # 4.2.1 Plot Module

 Projection: You can visualize the dimensional reduction results in 2D or 3D view on Dimensional Reduction page.
-Methods can be toggled between tSNE and UMAP on the right-side panel.
-You can scroll Mouse Wheel to zoom in/out or press and hold the Right Mouse button to rotate in 3D view.
+Methods can be toggled between t-SNE and UMAP on the right-side tab.
+You can scroll Mouse Wheel to zoom in/out or press and hold the Right Mouse button to rotate.
+Scatter Size: adjust the sliding panel to set the pixel of the plot.
+Scatter Opacity:adjust the sliding panel to set the opacity of the plot.

-Category View will show up by default on Dimensional Reduction Page.
+Category View: Category View will show up by default on Dimensional Reduction page.
 Plot can be colored by different groups of annotation labels, e.g. Cluster Name, Cell ontology name.

-There is an import button on the upper right of the category module, which supports importing json format customized annotation file, and the sample file can be viewed when the mouse hovers over it.
+There is import button on the upper right of the category panel, which support to import json format customized annotation file, and the example file can be view when the mouse pointer on it.

-After clicking on the clone button, there will be a pop-up menu to input the new set of cell annotation label name.
-The replicated cell annotation label name is blue; Besides the cloned annotation label, there are various buttons here:
+After clicking the clone button, there will be a pop up menu to input the cell group’s name.
+The replicated cell group name is blue; Besides the clone function there are various button here:

-- Recluster: select at least one cell group, clicking on the Recluster Selected button, and there are two parameters to be set: Resolution - the higher value of the resolution, the larger reclustered cell group count; Cutoff - used for setting the low limit of cell group count value, default value is 0.5%.
-If the cell group count after re-clustering is smaller than the cutoff value, this cell group will distributed to the original cell group.
+b) Cutoff: used for setting the low limit of cell group count value, default value is 0.5%, if the cell group count after re-cluster is smaller than the cutoff value, this cell group will return to the original cell group.

-- Merge: select at least two cell groups.
-Click on Merge selected button and rename the new cell group name to merge the selected cell groups.
+2 merge: select at least two cell groups.
+Click merge button and input new cell group name to merge the two cell groups.

-This function is developed for users to predict cell groups of interest in 2D or 3D view (tSNE or UMAP).
-Then the marker gene list and the inferred cell type will be calculated based on the CellMarker database.
+The predict function is developed for users to customize cell groups in the 2D or 3D embeddings (tSNE or UMAP).
+Then the marker gene list and the potential cell type inferred by the enrichment analysis will be returned based on the CellMarker database.
 For cell types in the CellMarker database, we can find the top entries that are significantly enriched in the given marker list compared to all genes in human or mouse genome, under the null hypothesis that the genes of the given marker list were randomly sampled from the genome (no enrichment found).
 The less the p-value is, the more likely the cell type will be the predicted one.

-To predict the cell type, select a cell cluster by clicking on the Predict button on the right side of the legend.
-The pop-up window includes the Marker Gene tab and Predicted Cell types tab.
-Marker Gene tab shows the Marker Gene table of selected cell cluster.
+In embedding view, select a cell cluster by clicking on the icon on the right side of the legend.
+The pop-up window includes the Marker gene tab and Predicted Cell types tab.
+Marker Gee tab shows the Marker Gene table of selected cell cluster.
 The logFC represents log2(fold change).
-Users can filter these genes by Expression or Cell count, and then Use these genes for gene set analysis will lead you to the Gene Set Analysis Page and do an enrichment analysis with these genes.
-You can also switch to the Predicted Cell Types tab, which shows possible cell type prediction.
+Users can filter these genes by Expression and Cell count, and then Use these genes for gene set analysis will lead you to the Gene Set Analysis page and do an analysis with these genes.
+You can also switch to the Predicted Cell Types table, which shows possible cell type prediction.

-Delete:After clicking on the delete button, all the deleted cell clusters color will be turn to grey and names will be changed to "undefined" automatically.
-The undefined cell cluster will not be used in subsequent analysis.
+6 Delete:After clicking the delete button, all the deleted cell clusters color will be turn to grey and names will be changed to “undefined” automatically, the cell clusters will undetectable on the plot as well as the subsequently analysis.

 # 4.2.4 Top-right Tool Bar

-Hide sider: Click on the Hide sider button to hide the parameter panel to view the plot.
+Hide sider: Click on the Hide sider button to hide the parameter modules to view the plot.

-Pan: Click on Pan button to move the whole plot in the canvas.
+Pan: Click on Pan button to move the whole plot.

-Selection (select-recluster): select a bunch of cells with Box select or Lasso select tool, then a menu will pop up.
+Selection (select-recluster): select a bunch of cells with box select or lasso select, then a menu will pop up.
 Click on Cancel to go back to the plot.

 Assign Selection: Assign the selected cells to a cluster of one group of customized annotation.
 Select the customized group from the drop-down list of Category Name and then select the cluster name.